5 Ways to Encourage Seniors to Maintain a Healthy Lifestyle

 But you can give them some of their independence back by focusing on the positives.

-Don’t tell them what to do or point out that they have limitations.
+Don’t tell them what to do or point out their limitations.

 Instead, involve them in the solutions by working with them to find activities they like, meals they can prepare, and exercises they can do.

-Help them find medical practitioners they like and trust and find ways to ensure they are able to keep their appointments.
+Help them find medical practitioners they like and trust, and find ways to ensure they can keep their appointments.

 But if they need to take steps toward a healthier lifestyle and continue to refuse, you may need to enlist the help of professionals or trusted friends to persuade them.